anmol-dash/prize-website/src/markdown/rules.md

 ### **Individual Eligibility**

-All students enrolled at any university or high school globally are eligible to compete.
+All students enrolled at any university or high school globally or on gap year are eligible to compete.

 ### **Team Eligibility**